-David Nelson has been teaching piano for over 30 years, and has taught hundreds of students/pianists both in London and in West Yorkshire.
+I’ve been teaching piano for over 35 years, and have taught hundreds of students/pianists both in London and in West Yorkshire.
 A sizeable number of these have gone on to become professional performers and teachers or influential in jazz and popular music.
 Many others have continued to play long after their lessons had ceased and value the life-enhancing qualities of such activity.

 A very broad range of students come for lessons: from young children embarking on a long journey of discovery and adult beginners of all ages, who may already know intimately the pieces they would love to play, to experienced and gifted players maybe heading for music college (or who went there years ago perhaps).
 Every student receives a different kind of teaching that is completely tailored to their needs (and hopefully to their wishes!); there are no set formulae and no entrenched positions.